Xunius/Menotexport/README.md

 Pro versions of *Adobe Reader* **may** have that too.

-Most of PDF readers in Linux do not have that functionality.
+Most of the PDF readers in Linux do not have that functionality.
 (Let me know if you find one).

 This tool could extract the texts from the highlights and notes in the PDFs in Mendeley to a plain text file, and format the information in a sensible structure.